ishalika/ishalika.github.io/research.md

 **Abstract:**

-This paper investigates the heterogeneous response of unemployment rates to unexpected expansionary monetary policy for high- and low-skilled workers, using time-series analysis.
-I develop a New Keynesian DSGE model with asymmetric search and matching frictions, calibrated to empirical impulse responses.
-Motivated by these findings, I study optimal monetary policy rules in a framework with sticky prices, asymmetric matching frictions, and real wage rigidities.
-The results show that the optimal policy should respond to both low- and high-skill unemployment alongside inflation, as addressing the congestion externalities inherent in the labor market is crucial for reducing inefficiencies.
-A strong response to inflation remains optimal, while responding to output tend to reduce the welfare.
+This paper examines the welfare effects of monetary policy rules targeting unemployment rates across skill levels within a DSGE framework.
+I develop a New Keynesian model with heterogeneous agents and asymmetric search and matching frictions, calibrated to reflect the empirical responses of low- and high-skill unemployment rates to identified monetary policy shocks.
+I find that the optimal monetary policy rule should respond to both low- and high-skill unemployment, alongside inflation.
+This need arises because, unlike standard New Keynesian models, the inclusion of skill-specific matching frictions introduces a congestion externality that elevates unemployment levels inefficiently.
+While a robust response to inflation remains welfare improving, responding to output consistently reduces welfare outcomes.

 ## Working Paper